 What is Google Lens?

-The next impressive part is that Google Lens will be automatically able to scan your photos for data, or search for some useful things like show details or Wi-Fi passwords which can then be acted upon such that you can connect to a WiFi router without typing a password.
-Don’t be surprised if I say Google can take a picture of some details about an event, Lens will bring up the booking page & add a reminder to your calendar!
+The next impressive part is that the Lens will be automatically able to scan your photos for data, or search for some useful things like show details or Wi-Fi passwords which can then be acted upon such that you can connect to a WiFi router without typing a password.
+Don’t be surprised if I say the company can take a picture of some details about an event, Lens will bring up the booking page & add a reminder to your calendar!
 What more can you ask for?

 Mobile VR Goes to the Next Level

 Mobile VR has been a bit crap and now the company has plans to change it.
 Google has partnered with HTC Vive and Lenovo to create new Daydream headsets which will be “standalone headsets”.
 So what’s exciting is that it won’t need a phone either a PC inside.